technoweenie/technoweenie.github.com/_posts/2011/2011-6-17-zeromq-pub-sub.md

 If this sounds interesting to you, check out [Jakub Stastny's post: "Why Rubyists Should Care About Messaging"][messaging].
 If you're hungry for more after that, the [ZeroMQ Guide](http://zguide.zeromq.org/page:all) goes into way more detail.
 It's very well done, but might create an obsession around messaging :)

+You can comment on this through the [HN discussion](http://news.ycombinator.com/item?id=2665824)...

 [messaging]: http://www.rubyinside.com/why-rubyists-should-care-about-messaging-a-high-level-intro-5017.html